guillainbisimwa/guillainbisimwa.github.io/README.md

 ## Projects

+- [Catalogue-of-Recipes](https://github.com/guillainbisimwa/Catalogue-of-Recipes) - This is a recipe catalog based project made using react and redux.
+Catalog-of-Recipes is a front-end application that will help you retrieve food images from [Pexels Image & Video API](https://www.pexels.com/api/), filter and access details of unique food.
+Built with: `JavaScript`, `Git`, `React`, `Material-ui`, `Redux`, `Hook`, `REST API`.
+[Live version](https://catalogue-recipes.herokuapp.com/)

 - [React-Bookstore](https://github.com/guillainbisimwa/React-Bookstore) - React-Bookstore is a front-end based application that will help them organize and manage bookstore.
 Built with: `JavaScript`, `Git`, `React`, `Material-ui`, `Redux`.
   [Live version](https://react-bookstore-g.herokuapp.com/)